 If you’ve entered a mattress store recently, chances are you’ve came across the latest “it” item in the bedding industry, gel mattresses.
 Almost every major bedding manufacturer and brand is jumping on the gel bandwagon and singing its praises.
-But, whenever a new technology comes out it is always a good idea to look through the hype and see how the claims compare to the facts.
+But, whenever a new technology comes out it is always a good idea to look through the hype, read the best mattress reviews, and see how the claims compare to the facts.
 In light of some surprising developments in the world of gel mattresses, we decided to dig a little deeper and see if these type of beds really deliver what they claim.

 What are Gel Mattresses?

 The gel trend was largely sparked by Serta, whose iComfort gel memory foam mattress line made a splash in 2011.
 Originally, it was introduced to help combat the notion that memory foam mattresses sleep hot.
 The idea is that including a layer of gel in the mattress will offer cooler sleep and assist with pressure relief.
 Many people often wonder what the gel is, and the best way to get an idea would be to think of the ice packs used for injuries and keeping your lunch cool.

 The different brands incorporate gel in various ways.
 Some include a gel-pad layer on top or beneath the padding layers.
 Others pour it into the foam as it sets, or incorporate beads of gel into the foam.
 Gel memory foam mattresses are the most popular combinations, though gel mattresses are also springing up in latex and and innerspring styles, and even mattress pads.